google.com, pub-0174358156906833, DIRECT, f08c47fec0942fa0

 It also means that the nutrients are present in sufficient quantity to meet their energy requirements and the animal receives at least the minimal amounts of all other required nutrients.

 A diet high in fat and protein, low in carbohydrates, with a balance of minerals and vitamins, is a balanced diet for a cat.
 If you have a senior cat please see Senior Cat Diets.
-Most chains like PETCO.com have a large variety of foods for your cat's specific needs.
+Most chains have a large variety of foods for your cat's specific needs.

 Cat Nutrition: Protein and Fat